 The story is a prequel to the video game Assassin's Creed II.
-It centres around the father of the game's main character Ezio Auditore de Firenze.
+It centers around the father of the game's main character, Ezio Auditore da Firenze.
 Giovanni is an assassin living during the ...
 See full summary »

 Was this review helpful to you?